 When I went worked Plant Protection for Lansing Fisher Body on while working my way through

 college in the late sixties, the Detroit Transmission Division fire was

 dictated much of what we did at Fisher Body.
 As a result of the fire,

 started by sparks from a welder igniting nearby flammable liquids, GM

 implemented standard policy which still requires on-location approval by a Plant Protection fire

 inspector before any welding or cutting is done.
 Fire prevention

 within GM was driven by the Livonia fire.
 When I arrived at

 Delco-Remy and became a supervisor in one of many tool rooms, I heard

-stories from the "old timers" as to working 7 days a week 12
+stories from the "old timers" about working 7 days a week, 12 hours a